penumbra-zone/penumbra/docs/protocol/src/dex/action/swap_claim.md

     5.1.
 A swap's transmission key binds to the nullifier key as described in the [Nullifier Key Linking](#nullifier-key-linking) section, and all components of a positioned swap, along with this key, are hashed to derive the nullifier, in circuit as described below in the [Nullifier Integrity](#nullifier-integrity) section.

     5.2.
-In the `ActionHandler` for `check_stateful` we check that the nullifier is unspent.
+In the `ActionHandler` we check that the nullifier is unspent.

 6. The revealed SwapClaim on the nullifier does not reveal the swap commitment, since the [Nullifier Integrity](#nullifier-integrity) check is done in zero-knowledge.
 The amount and asset type of each output note is hidden via the hiding property of the note commitments, which the claimer demonstrates an opening of via the [Output Note Commitment Integrity](#output-note-commitment-integrity) check.
+The minted output notes are encrypted.

 7. The balance contribution of the two output notes is zero.
 The only contribution to the balance is the pre-paid SwapClaim fee.